 In 1883, Patrick Roger (P.R.)
-Cleary, an Irish immigrant, founded The Cleary School of Penmanship, to provide a vital business education for immigrants who were not welcome in other schools and workplaces.
+Cleary, an Irish immigrant, founded The Cleary School of Penmanship, who wanted to provide a vital business education.
 Cleary sought to give opportunity, a legacy he launched and which continues today on Cleary’s bustling campuses.

 Over time, Cleary evolved in name and location to become Cleary Business College (1912) and later Cleary University (2002).
 Owen J. Cleary became president in 1940 and in 1952, was elected Michigan Secretary of State while continuing to lead Cleary College.

 In 2012, Cleary reintroduced its collegiate athletic program with men’s and women’s cross country and golf teams.
 A flurry of athletic offerings followed, including soccer in 2013, the same year the first Cleary athlete, Elaine Lowe, won a national championship (cross country).

 By 2015, Cleary University became known as #2 in the state of Michigan for return on investment of all colleges and universities – and #11 in the nation among small universities.

 In 2016, we expanded to include a Detroit campus and became known as a veteran-friendly university by the Michigan Veterans Affairs Agency.